Ziplines are the ultimate backyard hack to drag your kids away from their screens.

 Pros

-- American Ninja Warrior brand.
+- Official American Ninja Warrior branding.

-- Exceeds U.S. safety standards.
+- Meets or exceeds U.S. safety standards.

 Cons